surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 Now, can you imagine the time your machine spends for calling a very-tiny-and-simple ``strlen()`` function ?
 Now multiply this time, because ``strlen()``is called into a loop, with 25,000 iterations, slowly, micro/milli seconds turn to seconds...
 Keep in mind that I just showed you the hot path of instructions beeing run at every PHP function call.
 Many other things happen as well next to those mandatory steps.
-Also keep in mind that here, because ``strlen()`` "useful work" is just one line, the overhead of the engine preparing the function call is larger than the useful function code itself, but that is generaly not the case of a big average of function calls, where the own code of the function itself will consume hopefuly more performance than the noisy surrounding engine code.
+Also keep in mind that here, because ``strlen()`` "useful work" is just one line, the overhead of the engine preparing the function call is larger than the useful function code itself, but that is generaly not the case of a big average of function calls, where the own code of the function itself will consume hopefuly more performance than the noisy surrounding engine code required to launch it.

 You may complain about this.
 You have this right, but please, don't come to me complaining without proposing a valid technical solution to improve this, knowing that if you break compatibility, you'll have to show strong arguments about this ;-)

-The PHP-function-call-related part of the code has been reworked into PHP7 (among many things), and in PHP7, function calls are faster than this.
+The PHP-function-call-related part of the code has been reworked into PHP 7 (among many things), and in PHP 7, function calls are faster than this.
 As you can imagine by reading this : there is lot of room for optimization yet into PHP source code, and we, as contributors, try to find ways to optimize things at every new PHP version.

-Not only talking about PHP7, the PHP-function-call-related code has been optimized in every version of PHP, from 5.3 to 5.4, and especially from 5.4 to 5.5, where we changed the way the stack frame is computed and created, for example (without breaking compatibility).
+Not only talking about PHP 7, the PHP-function-call-related code has been optimized in every version of PHP, from 5.3 to 5.4, and especially from 5.4 to 5.5, where we changed the way the stack frame is computed and created, for example (without breaking compatibility).
 It is always interesting to read the readme about internals change of each PHP version.
-[Here is the one for PHP5.5](https://github.com/php/php-src/blob/PHP-5.5/UPGRADING.INTERNALS#L24) talking about changes into the executor and into how function calls are performed, compared to PHP54.
+[Here is the one for PHP5.5](https://github.com/php/php-src/blob/PHP-5.5/UPGRADING.INTERNALS#L24) talking about changes into the executor and into how function calls are performed, compared to PHP 5.4.

 As a conclusion, remember that this is not a blame to PHP.
 The PHP source code has been worked for twenty years now, by many different very talented brains, so believe me : it has been thought, worked and optimized many times as of nowadays.
 The proof is that you use PHP, you have some PHP code in production, and it just works and perform very well, with a nice overall performance factor in the very large majority of use cases.
 Am I wrong ?